Top 10 Things to do in Panama City, Panama

 4. Stroll Cinta Costera

 Cinta Costera is a beautiful waterfront boulevard with amazing Panama City views.
 It’s lined with palm trees and includes lanes for walking and biking.
-On one side is a grassy strip with beautifully manicured landscaping and the other, the ocean.
+On one side is a grassy strip with beautifully manicured landscaping and on the other, the ocean.

 There are many street vendors here selling food and artwork.
 It’s a place where many of the Panama City festivals are held.